 Bed And Breakfasts

-Located in the middle of the Historic Gruene District, Gruene Mansion Inn will allow you to catch live entertainment, float the Guadalupe River, enjoy shopping in downtown Gruene, explore New Braunfels’ finest dining, and experience the best nightlife around.
+Located in the middle of the Gruene Historic District, Gruene Mansion Inn will allow you to catch live entertainment, float the Guadalupe River, enjoy shopping in downtown Gruene, explore New Braunfels’s finest dining, and experience the best nightlife around.

-At the Historic Kuebler Waldrip Haus Bed and Breakfast, you can start your day with a morning walk around the peaceful establishment.
-At night, relax outside on the patio while enjoying sunset in the Hill Country.
+At the historic Kuebler Waldrip Haus Bed and Breakfast, you can start your day with a morning walk around the peaceful establishment.
+At night, relax outside on the patio while taking in the Hill Country sunset.
 Enjoy complimentary refreshments that include homemade almond butter toffee, cold drinks, and Blue Bell ice cream.

 Best Time To Visit New Braunfels

 The best time to visit New Braunfels is undoubtedly in the spring and summertime; however, the city doesn’t sleep in the winter, so don’t miss out on potential fun then!